Overriding style sheets from modules and base themes

 Remember to clear your cache after making this change!

-Overriding a base theme style sheet
+Overriding or omitting a base theme style sheet

 The following applies to sub-themes.
 To prevent a style sheet from a base theme from being carried over to a sub-theme, you can redefine the style sheet inside the .info file.
 This works the same way as overriding module or core style sheets.